robotology/walking-teleoperation/modules/SRanipal_module/README.md

 - ``gazeDeadzoneMinActivationTime``, it defines a time threshold in order to reactivate the gaze.
 The gaze needs to be outside the ``gazeDeadzone + gazeDeadzoneActivationOffset``radius for at least a time duration equal to ``gazeDeadzoneMinActivationTime`` in order to reactivate the gaze.
 This is because while blinking, the measurement of the operator's gaze might have some jump.
 Hence, we set a default value of ``0.5`` seconds in order to be slightly greater than the average blinking duration.

+- ``gazeMovementAccuracyInDeg``, it defines the quantization to apply when moving the images in VR.
+This avoid tiny motions of the images in the headset if there is some small spike in the encoder reading, or in the input.
+Default ``0.1``.

 - ``headControlBoardName``, the name of the robot head control board.
 This control board should contain the version, vergence and tilt joints.
 Default ``head``.

 - ``VRDeviceRPCOutputPortName``, the suffix of the port used to connect to the ``yarp-device-openxrheadset`` RPC port.
 Default ``/VR/rpc:o``.